Your Journey To Your Dream Home This Fall

-- Moving expenses: This is not limited to just furniture but also cost for moving your utilities like cable line, phone line, electricity etc…
+- Moving Expenses: This is not limited to just furniture but also cost for moving your utilities like cable line, phone line, electricity etc…

-- Condominium fees – Condo owners usually pay a general monthly fee for building maintenance
+- Condominium Fees: Condo owners usually pay a general monthly fee for building maintenance

-- Insurance costs: This includes costs like property and mortgage insurance.
+- Insurance Costs: This includes costs like property and mortgage insurance.
 It is important to factor this into your budget to ensure you are covered should anything unexpected were to happen to you or the property.

 - Land Transfer Tax: “Land transfer tax is normally based on the amount paid for the land, in addition to the amount remaining on any mortgage or debt assumed as part of the arrangement to buy the land.”
 (Ontario Finance, 2016)

-- Maintenance cost: This is a vague term for turning the house into your home.
+- Maintenance Cost: This is a vague term for turning the house into your home.
 This could be any additions/upgrades, renovations or cost of keeping the house running year-round.

-- Fees such as realtors or lawyers
+- Other Fees: such as realtors or lawyers.

 - Property Appraisal Fees